egemenimre/ccsds-ndm/docs/ndmio.rst

 data, a template object tree is created using the nested class structure of the object tree and is then populated by the contents of the data.
 As such, the KVN parser is agnostic, in the sense that it does not *know* how a CDM KVN file looks like, but, inspecting the object tree derived from the XSD file, it *finds out* how to read it.
 Therefore there are no individual parsers for each file type, but a single "parsing engine".
+There are a lot of exceptions to the standard KVN input (such as data lines in AEM and OEM files), which requires these special cases to be handled separately.

-Note that, no KVN output is possible at this time, but will be available soon for version 2.0 beta release.
+KVN output is possible through :meth:`.NdmKvnIo.to_file` or :meth:`.NdmKvnIo.to_string` methods, to a file or to a string, respectively.
+Similar to the parsing engine, there is an output engine that prepares the output string.
+For many output types this simply outputs the data in the NDM object in standard KVN format.
+However, many exceptions exist (such as OEM, AEM and TDM files) and they have to be handled separately.

 Reference/API
 -------------